lpod/lpod-docs/level1-fields-and-forms.rst

 ``text`` parameters.
 If the data type is ``string``, the ``value`` is the same as the ``text``.
 For a ``date`` or a ``time``, the value is stored in ISO-8601 date format.
-For other types, the ``value`` is the numeric computable value of the cell.
+For other types, the ``value`` is the numeric computable value of the field.
 The ``text``, if provided, is a conventional representation of the value according to a display format.

 Text fields use a particular implementation of the generic ``get_text()``